onap/policy-parent/docs/development/devtools/apex-s3p.rst

       testsuites/performance/performance-benchmark-test/src/main/resources/apexPdpPerformanceTestPlan.jmx

 ..
 Note::
-   Policy executions are validated in a more strict fashion during the tests.
+   Policy executions are validated in a stricter fashion during the tests.
-   There are test cases where upto 80 events are expected on the DMaaP topic.
+   There are test cases where up to 80 events are expected on the DMaaP topic.
    DMaaP simulator is used to keep it simple and avoid any message pickup timing related issues.

 Stability Test of APEX-PDP